okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-error-pages/main/index.md

 ### Use the Brands API

 The [Brands API](/docs/reference/api/brands/) is a feature (currently in Early Access) that allows you to set icons, images, and colors across your Okta-hosted Sign-In Widget, error pages, email templates, and Okta End-User Dashboard all at once.
 You don't need to set a customized Okta URL domain.
-To find out more about this feature and how to use it, see [Customize your Okta experience with the Brands API](/docs/guides/customize-themes).
+See [Customize your Okta experience with the Brands API](/docs/guides/customize-themes) for more information on this feature and how to use it.

 ## Edit the error page